daimh/daiker/README.md

 Developed by [Manhong Dai](mailto:manhongdai@gmail.com)

+Copyright © 2012University of Michigan

-Copyright © 2022 KLA Corporation.
+Copyright © 2022 KLA Corporatio

 License [GPLv3+](https://gnu.org/licenses/gpl.html): GNU GPL version 3 or later

 This is free software: you are free to change and redistribute it.